- Accreditation Standards for Canadian First Professional Degree in Pharmacy Programs 2018

 - Strategic Plan – detailing the school’s most current plan.
 The plan focuses on “where we want to go and how we plan to get there”.

-- A site visit evaluation of the Program is conducted by a four or five-member team composed of a CCAPP board member, a dean, a pharmacy faculty member and the CCAPP executive director.
+- A site visit evaluation of the Program is conducted by a four or five-member team composed of a CCAPP board member, a dean, a pharmacy faculty member and the CCAPP Chief Executive Officer.
 Every effort is made to include individuals with expertise in university and pharmacy school policies, procedures and finances; in the pharmacy practice/clinical area and/or the social and administrative sciences; and in the basic sciences.
 The appropriate provincial regulatory authority (authorities) is (are) invited to appoint an observer to each site visit evaluation team.

 The team seeks information to supplement the Self-Assessment Report, determines the feasibility of the Strategic Plan, and prepares a draft report.